 Common active ingredients used for preemergence control include prodiamine, dithiopyr, pendimethalin, isoxaben and others.

-Do these last practices and your lawn will be one of the best in the neighborhood next spring.
+So do these practices and set your turfgrass up to be one of the best in the neighborhood come next spring.